Tadashi Suzuki

 Tadashi Suzuki (鈴木 忠志) is a Japanese avant-garde theatre director, writer, and philosopher.

 He is the founder and director of the Suzuki Company of Toga (SCOT), and organizer of Japan’s first international theatre festival (Toga Festival).
-With American director Anne Bogart, he co-founded the Saratoga International Theatre Institute in Saratoga Springs, New York.
+With American director Anne Bogart, he co-founded the Saratoga International Theatre Institute (SITI) in Saratoga Springs, New York.

 He is the creator of the "Suzuki method" of actor training, which emphasizes stylized body work and physicality drawing from dance and elements of traditional Japanese theater.

-Suzuki was the general artistic director of Shizuoka Performing Arts Center (SPAC) (1995~2007), an international committee member of the Theatre Olympics; a founding member of the BeSeTo Festival (演劇祭), jointly organized by leading theatre artists from Japan, China and Korea; and, chairman of the Board of Directors for the Japan Performing Arts Foundation, a nationwide network of theatre professionals in Japan.
+Suzuki was the general artistic director of Shizuoka Performing Arts Center (SPAC) (1995–2007), an international committee member of the Theatre Olympics; a founding member of the BeSeTo Festival (演劇祭), jointly organized by leading theatre artists from Japan, China and Korea; and, chairman of the Board of Directors for the Japan Performing Arts Foundation, a nationwide network of theatre professionals in Japan.

 Career

 Suzuki became involved in the Angura ("underground") theater movement in Japan in the early 1960s and founded a theater troupe called the Waseda Little Theatre, which focused on the physical talents of star actress Kayoko Shiraishi.
 It was with the Waseda Little Theatre that Suzuki began to develop his Suzuki Method of actor training.

+He relocated his company from Tokyo to the remote mountain village of Toga in 1976.
+The Toga Art Park now comprises six theaters, rehearsal facilities, offices, lodgings, and restaurants.
+It continues to host a summer and winter season of performances, symposiums, workshops and competitions.
+There, his company was renamed the Suzuki Company of Toga (SCOT).